 Shane also possesses an Advanced Diploma of Arts (Professional Writing & Editing) from the Australian College of Journalism and a Certificate IV in Information Technology (Website Design) from West Coast TAFE.

 In his day job, Shane is a successful media and communications professional.
 He has served as editor for a number of print and digital publications, including roles as Editor-in-Chief of NZME’s education and health publishing division and Managing Editor at Medical Forum.
 After returning to Australia from New Zealand in 2015, Shane moved into senior communications with the Australian Public Service.

 Aside from writing, Shane has been a qualified martial arts instructor, with black belts in Iga-Ryu Ninjutsu and Sports Chanbara.
 He was also the New South Wales and Australian Chanbara Grand Champion.
 The name Jiraiya (lit.
 “Young Thunder”, after the legendary ninja Jiraiya) was bestowed upon him in his youth by Ninjutsu Grand Master Kazuo Crando Saito.
 Shane occasionally fights with swords in his spare time—when he’s not writing and editing.

 He also enjoys other creative hobbies such as playing the guitar and photography.

 Shane was born and raised in southern Sydney, Australia.
-He lived for many years in Perth, Western Australia and Wellington, New Zealand, but he recently returned to his old home town to revisit the ghosts of his past.
+He lived for many years in Perth, Western Australia, Wellington, New Zealand, and Sydney, but he now lives in the drought-ravaged New England region of New South Wales.

 High Resolution Author Photos